Media Slant is Contagious: Mechanisms Appendix

+This section documents a geographical congruence: counties where the newspapers' slant becomes more Republican in response to higher FNC exposure also tend to be counties where the Republican vote shares increase.

-Here, we provide some descriptive evidence on the demand side by comparing the effects of cable-channel exposure on news content to the parallel effects on Republican vote share documented in previous work \citep{MartinYurukoglu2017AER,ash2021effect}.
-If the contagious-slant effects are driven by responses to a cable news-induced demand shift among readers, we would expect newspapers to react most in counties where the FNC effect on Republican voting is largest.
-To test for this possibility, we use a machine learning approach to model heterogeneous treatment effects across counties in the response to the channel-position instrument.
-This generalized model -- a causal forest from \citet{athey2019generalized} -- allows the reduced form effect of channel position to vary flexibly with local covariates.
-After collapsing the data to the county level, we train two models -- one with newspaper slant as the outcome, and a second with 2008 Republican vote share as the outcome.
+Using the method from \citeauthor{athey2019generalized}'s \citeyear{athey2019generalized}, we predict, based on county-level covariates, which counties likely see large treatment effects from the FNC instrument on (i) their voting in 2008 and (ii) their newspapers' slant in 2005-2008.
+This method is a machine-learning approach -- a causal forest -- to model heterogeneous treatment effects across treated units in response to an instrument.
+It allows the reduced form effect of channel position to vary flexibly with local covariates.
+We train two models: The first one for newspaper slant as the outcome and the second one with the 2008 Republican vote share as the outcome.
+For this exercise, we drop counties with low numbers of Nielsen respondents (below the 25th percentile) for better precision.

-Using the trained causal forests, we predict county-specific treatment effects for both outcomes.
-Appendix Figure \ref{fig:het_predictions_binscatter} shows that the predicted effect sizes for each outcome are highly correlated across counties (with a Pearson's correlation of 0.25).
-Further, Appendix Table \ref{tab:most_assoc_covs} shows that similar covariates predict a strong response for both news similarity and Republican vote share.
-Overall, these findings suggest that the types of counties who are responsive to cable news exposure in their voting are also responsive in the associated news content similarity.
-We interpret this result as descriptive evidence for the relative importance of demand-side effects.
+Using the trained causal forests, we predict the treatment effects for both outcomes.
+Figure \ref{fig:het_predictions_binscatter} shows that the predicted effect sizes for each outcome are highly correlated across counties.
+The Pearson's correlation is 0.77.
+Table \ref{tab:most_assoc_covs} shows the covariates most associated with high treatment effects.